-Provides the basic concepts and skills needed by the elementary classroom teacher to identify and correct reading problems within the classroom setting and to work cooperatively with other professionals and parents in implementing a remedial program.
+This course explores current best practice procedures as recommended by the International Reading Association in providing concepts and skills needed by the elementary classroom teacher to identify and teach students with reading problems.
+Emphasis is placed on creating effective reading/literacy lessons to meet individual needs of students and to communicate with parents and other professionals.
 Prerequisite: ELED 323.
 Each semester.

-ELED 330: LANGUAGE ARTS IN THE ELEMENTARY SCHOOL
+ELED 330: LANGUAGE ARTS IN THE ELEMENTARY CLASSROOM